djurasze/SociableDomainUnitTesting/README.md

 For more information on these topics, you can easily find resources online.
 <figure>
 <img src="./doc/hexagonal_architecture.svg" alt="Hexagonal Architecture" style="width:100%">
-<figcaption align = "center"><b>Hexagonal architecture overview</b></figcaption>
+<figcaption align = "center"><b>Fig. 1.
+Hexagonal Architecture Overview</b></figcaption>
 </figure>

 Furthermore, I want to focus only on testing the domain and application layers.

 <figure>
 <img src="./doc/hexagonal_architecture_focus.svg" alt="Hexagonal Architecture" style="width:100%">
-<figcaption align = "center"><b>Hexagonal architecture focus</b></figcaption>
+<figcaption align = "center"><b>Fig. 2.
+Hexagonal Architecture Focus</b></figcaption>
 </figure>

-## Sociable Tests
+## Solitary vs. Sociable Tests

-As I mentioned earlier, solitary tests have drawbacks and come at a cost.
-In comparison, sociable tests can help us achieve the goals discussed earlier, but also have their own issues that need to be addressed.
+In the case of solitary tests, mocks are typically required at some point.
+When using DDD, the domain is often complex, and our logic will have many relationships.

-In the case of isolated tests, mocks are typically required at some point.
-When using Domain-Driven Design (DDD), the domain is often complex, and our logic will have many relationships.
+For example, a solitary test for application service will likely become a mock ceremony.

-For example, a solitary test for application service will likely become a mock ceremony, where a significant amount of time and effort is spent creating and maintaining mocks to isolate the test.
+This results in spending a lot of time and energy on creating and maintaining mocks, rather than focusing on testing the core logic of the service.

 ```